- What are imaging tests?

 What is it like having the test?

 The scanner has a hole in the middle and looks like a large doughnut.
-You lie on a padded table which fits through the hole and the scanner moves back and forth.
+You lie on a padded table which moves back and forth through the hole in the scanner.
 The technician may ask you to change positions to allow different views to be taken.
-The test is not painful.
-But you may get uncomfortable after lying on the table for a while.
+The test is not painful, but you may get uncomfortable after lying on the table for a while.

 How long does it take?